onychid0-afk/Bank-Database-Simulation/README.md

-# Simple-Bank-Database
+# Bank-Database-Simulation
-A simple school project made in python to simulate a database.
+A school project made in python to simulate a database.

 **Purpose**